 Vitamins and supplements

-As part of your balanced diet, additional health supplements can ensure that you're getting all the vitamins, minerals and fatty acids you need.
-If you have to exclude certain foods due to an intolerance then it becomes very difficult to consume your recommended daily allowance of vitamins and minerals (RDA).
+As part of a balanced diet, additional health supplements can ensure that you're getting all the vitamins, minerals and fatty acids you need.
+If you have to exclude certain foods due to a food intolerance, then it becomes very difficult to consume your recommended daily allowance of vitamins and minerals (RDA).
 Supplements should not replace meals or any of your five a day; they should be taken to help maintain a balanced diet.

-Vitamins and supplements can be used alone or along with other vitamins and supplements, and can be combined with conventional drugs and over the counter medications.
-To prevent the recurrence of the condition some supplements can be taken on a regular basis.
+Vitamins and supplements can be used alone or alongside other vitamins and supplements, and can be combined with conventional prescription drugs and over the counter medications.

-Listed below are some supplements, vitamins and minerals you may want to consider taking if you are struggling to maintain a balanced diet which in turn assists in preventing/aggravating your eczema symptoms:
+Listed below are some supplements, vitamins and minerals you may want to consider taking, or wish to discuss with your doctor if you are struggling to maintain a balanced diet which in turn assists in preventing/aggravating your eczema symptoms:

 Essential fatty acids

 A lack of omega 3 can be a factor for people with eczema.
-Fish oils are usually best for skin problems and are at the top of the list of omega 3’s.
+Fish oils can help with skin problems and are at the top of the list of omega 3’s.

-Flaxseed, borage, blackcurrant and primrose are also good sources of essential fatty acids: however they are not always as powerful as fish oils for healing skin conditions such as eczema.
+Flaxseed, pumpkin seeds, dark green veggies such as kale, chard and parsley, borage, blackcurrant and primrose are also good sources of essential fatty acids: however, they are not always as powerful as fish oils for healing skin conditions such as eczema.

 Each oil also has a different balance between omega 3, 6, and 9.
-Omega 3’s are the most needed in supplement form because omega 6 and 9 are found more readily in the diet.
+Omega 3 is the most needed in supplement form because omega 6 and 9 are found more readily in the diet.

 Linoleic acid is used to build omega-6 fatty acids and alpha-linolenic acid is used to build up omega 3 fatty acids.
 Omega 3 and omega 6 fatty acids are important in the normal functioning of all tissues of the body, especially the skin.